 Image Source: Staticflickr.com/

-This is one area that most pet owners tend to ignore because they think grooming for animals is superficial.
+This is one area that most first-time pet owners tend to ignore because they think grooming for animals is superficial.
 However, the exact opposite is quite true.
-Pets need grooming and you’ll never find a vet avoiding it in the case of their own pets.
-Vets pay attention to everything from cutting the pet’s nails to brushing ir coats on a regular basis.
+Pets need grooming, and you’ll never find a vet avoiding it in the case of their pets.
+Vets pay attention to everything from cutting their pet’s nails to brushing coats with a dog brush regularly.
 So, it would be wise for you to take your vet’s advice and do the same for your pet.